LaravelDaily/course-react-parking/docs/Lesson 3 - React routing.md

 export default Register
 ```

-4. Update `src/main.jsx` file to this.
+4. Update the `src/main.jsx` file to this.

 ```jsx
 import React from 'react'